 A former Keiser admissions employee told me that the school has “a culture of bullying and badgering their own employees in order to ‘make the numbers.'”
 This former staffer says that Keiser admissions supervisors taught recruiters “to sell at all costs, pressuring people.
 I saw Keiser screaming, where are his enrollments and where is his money?
 He’s all about money.
 He doesn’t care about students or quality of education.
 Every meeting he was having a tantrums.
 The man does not speak to you, he screams at you….
 I’ve seen people cry at meetings….The guy is just an intimidator.”

 This ex-employee said that admissions representatives once presented to Keiser the idea that G.I.
-Bill-funded veterans who were disabled or had disabled family members should be given a waiver for the $50 school application fee, since many of them had hard time coming up with the money.
+Bill-funded veterans who were disabled or had disabled family members should be given a waiver for the $50 school application fee, since many of them had a hard time coming up with the money.
 According to the ex-employee, Keiser responded that $50 wasn’t really much, relating that when he and his wife had cocktails in New York it cost them at least $50.

 Another former employee, who worked in several senior capacities, said admissions “protocols” at Keiser pushed admissions representatives to pressure students into enrolling, and that the school would admit almost any student, regardless of their potential for succeeding at the school.
 This employee added, “I also sat at management meetings with Art Keiser where he screamed at people for not meeting sales quotas while threatening them with losing their jobs.”